InternetMaximalism/intmax2-client-sdk/server-sdk/README.md

 const withdraw = await intmaxClient.withdraw({
   amount,
   token,
-  address, // Your public key of ETH wallet
+  address, // Your Ethereum address or any other Ethereum address });
-});
 // Withdraw response
 // {